GENI-NSF/geni-tools/README-omni.txt

 This command will renew your resources at each aggregate up to the specified time.
 This time must be less than or equal to the time available to the slice (see `print_slice_expiration` and `renewslice`).
-Times are in UTC or supply an explicit timezone.
+Times are in UTC or supply an explicit timezone, and should be quoted if they contain spaces or forward slashes.

 Slice name could be a full URN, but is usually just the slice name portion.
 Note that PLC Web UI lists slices as <site name>_<slice name>